chrisdevito/drawPolygonContext/README.rst

 drawPolygonContext
 ===================
-A simple context based off chad vernon's drawCurveContext tool.
+A simple context based off Chad Vernon's (http://www.chadvernon.com/blog/resources/maya-api-programming/) drawCurveContext tool.
 This just draws polygons instead of curves, which is similar to the create polygon tool.

 Features
 =========